alekskimeu/my-portfolio/data/posts/frontendmentor-3-card-preview.md

 ## 2. CSS Grid

 I used CSS Grid with 3 grid columns to lay the cards next to each other horizontally.
-Flexbox would work but I have a personal preference for CSS Grid.
+Flexbox would work too but I have a personal preference for CSS Grid.
 On mobile devices, I only needed to change the number of grid columns to one to lay the cards one by one vertically.

 ## 3. Border radius